antonio490/linux/policy_based_routing.md

 ### Populating the Routing Table

 Once we have the custom policy routing table created and a rule defined that directs the system to use it, we need to populate the table with the correct routes.
-The generic command to do this is the ′ip route add′ command, but with a specific ′table′ parameter added.
+The generic command to do this is the `ip route add` command, but with a specific `table` parameter added.

+Using our previous example, let's say we wanted to add a default route that was specific to traffic originating from 192.168.30.200
+To add a new default route specifically for that interface, you'd use this command:

+    ip route add default via 192.168.30.1 dev eth1 table custom

+As with the policy routing tables, routes added this way are not persistent, so you'll want to make them persistent by adding a line like this to your /etc/network/interfaces configuration file:

+    post-up ip route add default via 192.168.30.1 dev eth1 table custom

+This will ensure that the appropriate routes are added to the policy routing table when the corresponding network interface is brought up.